Frequently Asked Questions

 - Travelers will experience mobility improvements as a result of suggested travel options and incentives to switch up commutes.

 - Travelers depend on accurate and reliable information to plan their trips.
-With RM3P, their expectations will be better met with more reliable travel times.
+With RM3P, their expectations will be better met with more reliable travel times which could potentially reduce traveler stress and reduce harmful emissions caused by congestion.

 Administration and Funding